dalibor/dalibornasevic.com/posts/067-email-authentication-protocols.md

 tags: [email, authentication, protocols]
 ---

-Email authentication can be very confusing and it can take time to grasp it.
-One of the reasons for writing this post is to document these things for myself for future reference.

 When [Simple Mail Transfer Protocol](https://en.wikipedia.org/wiki/Simple_Mail_Transfer_Protocol) (SMTP) was designed in 1982 ([RFC 821](http://www.rfcreader.com/#rfc821)), it did not provide any way to identify message senders.
 A system lacking that component was easy to abuse by spammers.
 It was clear that SMTP was in need for techniques to prevent spam and identify the origin of a message.

+Email authentication protocols can be very confusing and it can take time to grasp them.
+One of the reasons for writing this post is to document things for myself for future reference.

 ### HELO check